-[WARNING – Tongue firmly plated in cheek whilst writing this piece] As anyone with a passing familiarity with world events knows, things in the Middle East are a little dicey.
+[WARNING – Tongue firmly plated in cheek whilst writing this piece, which is now one of the most popular research papers for sale] As anyone with a passing familiarity with world events knows, things in the Middle East are a little dicey.
 Alliances are shifting, a large percentage of the population is nostalgic for the “go-go” days of the 7th century, and some folks have to check the news to see whose running the country that day.
 The root causes of this dystopian state of affairs are many and varied, but I recently read an article that can only be seen as adding fuel to this region wide fire via its assertion that the Middle East still awaits the public cloud.

 I don’t know about you, but I experienced a moment of clarity upon learning that the birthplace of the world’s three largest religious movements still awaits the ability to store plans for ICBMs on servers other than their own.
 Suddenly it became apparent that you can talk all you want about your “two state solutions”, but until someone in Gaza can upload the work schedule for next week’s tunnel development project onto multiple servers in Tel Aviv, harmonious relations aren’t going to be on anyone’s agenda.

 If you think about this “cloudless” situation, is it any wonder that we, and the Iranians, disagree on what we agreed to last month in Switzerland?
 If you’re each storing your “frameworks for negotiation” on your own servers naturally there is going to be some disagreement on how soon we are going to let them have their own nuclear devices.
 This is just the type of thing that the Cloud is designed to address.